japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

 .StreamingQueryManager Propagates StreamingQueryListener Events image::images/StreamingQueryManager-postListenerEvent.png[align="center"]

-NOTE: `postListenerEvent` is used exclusively when `StreamExecution` is requested to <<spark-sql-streaming-StreamExecution.adoc#postEvent, post a streaming event>>.
+NOTE: `postListenerEvent` is used exclusively when `StreamExecution` is requested to <<spark-sql-streaming-StreamExecution.md#postEvent, post a streaming event>>.

 === [[notifyQueryTermination]] Handling Termination of Streaming Query (and Deactivating Query in StateStoreCoordinator) -- `notifyQueryTermination` Internal Method